 |More info:||Reserve Bank of Australia Museum|

-The Australian Museum at 1 William Street opposite Hyde Park in Sydney’s CBD is Australia’s oldest museum, and is a fantastic museum for all ages.
+The Australian Museum at 1 William Street opposite Hyde Park in Sydney’s CBD is Australia’s oldest museum and one that is suitable for all ages.

-The now heritage-listed museum first opened in 1827, and is home to a huge collection of almost 20 million objects related to Australian culture and history.
+The now heritage-listed museum first opened in 1827 and is home to a vast collection of almost 20 million objects related to Australian culture and history.

-The vision of the museum is to be a leading voice for the richness of life, the Earth and culture in Australia and the Pacific.
+The museum’s vision is to be a leading voice for the richness of life, the Earth, and culture in Australia and the Pacific.